Sonobeat Milestones II: The '70s +

 Sonobeat co-founder Bill Josey Sr. enters hospitalAugust 1976

 Sonobeat co-founder and producer Bill Josey Sr.'s cancer accelerates in mid-1976, and following release of Helmer Dahl's album, Bill closes up his Blue Hole Sounds studio just outside Liberty Hill, Texas, and enters the Veterans Administration Hospital in nearby Temple, Texas.
 This occurs only a couple of weeks after he walks his youngest daughter down the aisle on her wedding day in July.
 Within a week or two after entering hospital, Bill is cleared for a day trip back to Liberty Hill and his studio.
-Returning to hospital, his condition worsens.
+Then, returning to hospital, his condition worsens.

 Sonobeat co-founder Bill Josey Sr. succumbs to cancerSeptember 28, 1976

 Weeks after entering the Veterans Administration Hospital in Temple, Texas, Sonobeat co-founder Bill Josey Sr. succumbs to lymphocarcinoma.
 Sonobeat's Liberty Hill, Texas, studio that Bill has fondly named Blue Hole Sounds after a nearby natural swimmming hole shutters, and Liberty Hill friends, learning of his death, pack his boxes of master tapes and documents into his station wagon, leaving it on the studio property for Bill's family to discover weeks later.
-The materials, forming the Sonobeat archives, are then stored away in various relatives' attics, garages, and spare bedrooms for more than two decades following Bill's death.
+The materials, forming the majority of the Sonobeat archives, are then stored away in various relatives' attics, garages, and spare bedrooms for more than two decades following Bill's death.

 Master tape library rescuedMid-1980s